info340a-wi24/project-info-340-ab-group-4/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

-Names: Salley Fang, Chaeri Hong, Jason Yu
+Names: Salley Fang, Chaeri Hong, Jason Yu, Juliette Jones